Nademtis/MineSweeperDSA/README.md

 right click tile to flag the tile

-after flagging you can left click a numbered tile to reveal remaing neighbors
+after flagging you can left click a numbered tile to reveal remaining neighbors